This is Part 2. If you haven’t read 72-Hour Emergency Kits For Beginners – Part 1, go read that now and then come back to Part 2.

 - Hair Bag

-- Comb/Brush – these amazing brushes even come in a mini size and are CHEAP!
+- Comb/Brush – these amazing brushes (affiliate link) even come in a mini size and are CHEAP!
 Snag a

 couplenormal-sized ones for your house and a few minis for your 72-hour kits, car, purse, etc. They are a bargain!